0xarkstar/DeBHuB-public/CONTRIBUTING.md

-# Contributing to IrysBase
+# Contributing to DeBHuB

-Thank you for your interest in contributing to IrysBase!
+Thank you for your interest in contributing to DeBHuB!
 This document provides guidelines and instructions for contributing.

 ## 🤝 Code of Conduct